 The microbiome in your gut has a direct effect on every system in your body, primarily your hair, nails, and skin.
 If your gut microbiome is unhealthy due to the change in your diet, it can exert stress on your body and exacerbate hair loss symptoms in you.

 Since all the body functions are interconnected, if one part is affected it inadvertently affects the other.
 Similarly, certain bad gut bacteria prevents biotin production that indirectly results in hair loss.

-How to Prevent Hair Loss in the Keto Diet
+How to Prevent Hair Loss on the Keto Diet

-Although hair loss on a Keto diet is not a permanent problem and only happens in the early days of the changed diet regime, there are some actions that you can take to prevent your hair from thinning even in the early stages of a Keto diet plan.
+Hair loss on a Keto diet is not a permanent problem.
+It only happens for a period after the beginning of the diet.
+Is there something that you can do?
+There are some actions that you can take to prevent your hair from thinning even in the early stages of a Keto diet plan.

 While it’s important to maintain the proper ration of fat, carbs, and protein in a Keto diet, make sure you don’t start starving yourself.
 In order to remain in the best of health, you should be taking enough macronutrients so your body can continue to receive the necessary nutrients it needs to keep all your vital body functions operating smoothly.